 Many people who abuse methamphetamine require detox.
 Medically supervised detox can last 24-72 hours typically and right afterward, you’ll enter the treatment phase of your recovery.
-Your Admissions Advisor will take a brief assessment of your use and help you determine if medically supervised detox before treatment is optimal.
+Whichever treatment center you choose, they should help you determine if medically supervised detox before treatment is optimal.

 4.5% of American high school seniors admit to having tried methamphetamine at least once.

 MANY PEOPLE ASK: